 DON'T FORGET - I'm not a doctor.
 I share information to inspire you, but what you do with it is your responsibility.
 If something I (or anyone) shares doesn't vibe right with you, ignore it.
 Be smart about the decisions you make for your betterment.

 I'm so glad you're here!
-I serve people who find that their "hateful-brain" holds them back and show them how to focus on truth.
+I serve people who find that their "inner critic" holds them back and help them focus on Truth.
 You're called to something big in this world.
 Together, let's get you out of your own way.